How DWARF Works: Debug Information Entries

 You can see that all these entries have a single tag that indicates the type of entry (each prefixed with DW_TAG_), then some number of attributes, or metadata describing that particular entry (each prefixed with DW_AT_).
 If you look at the full output, you can see a lot of DIEs for primitive C types and the standard library.

-It's a bit tough to tell because we're only one function call deep, but this data is stored in a tree.
+It's a bit tough to tell because we're only one level deep, but this data is stored in a tree.
 You can see it in the indentation of the tags and attributes if you look carefully, or you can use the numbers on the far left as reference of depth (< 1> and < 2>).
 This is just how dwarfdump renders the DIE tree; the actual format on disk is not of this form.

 Abbrev Tables